A short summary of Popular Science article Have We Found Alien Life? in the February 2015 issue.

 How does life actually work?
 Does a living thing need to breath oxygen?

-What makes this so suruprising?
-From a biolgist?s point of view, life that doesn?t need a molecular energy source like carbohydrates to live is about as unlikely as a human flying in the air without an airplane.
-It?s science fiction.
-But honestly, wasn?t the computer science fiction once too?
+What makes this so surprising?
+From a biolgist's point of view, life that doesn't need a molecular energy source like carbohydrates to live is about as unlikely as a human flying in the air without an airplane.
+It's science fiction.
+But honestly, wasn't the computer science fiction once too?

 And this is so.